Information geometry of excess and housekeeping entropy production

-Our approach is related to the excess/housekeeping decomposition proposed by Maes and Netočný (MN) for Langevin systems~\cite{maes2014nonequilibrium}.
-This decomposition was studied from a geometric perspective in Refs.~\citep{nakazato2021geometrical, dechant2022geometric,dechant2022geometricCoupling}, and generalized to discrete systems by the present authors in Ref.~\citep{kohei2022}.
-However, unlike these previous papers which worked within a generalized Euclidean geometry, here we consider the non-Euclidean setting of information geometry, which is more appropriate for systems that are far from equilibrium.
-Our approach can be seen as a far-from-equilibrium generalization of the (MN) decomposition.
-(For a detailed comparison with Ref.~\citep{kohei2022}, see \smmref{ons}.)
+Our approach is related to the decomposition proposed by Maes and Netočný (MN) for Langevin systems~\citep{maes2014nonequilibrium}, which is recovered in the appropriate continuum limit.
+The MN decomposition was studied from a geometric perspective in Refs.~\citep{nakazato2021geometrical, dechant2022geometric,dechant2022geometricCoupling}, and generalized to discrete systems by the present authors in Ref.~\citep{kohei2022}.
+Unlike these previous papers, which used a generalized Euclidean geometry, here we consider the non-Euclidean setting of information geometry, which is more appropriate for far-from-equilibrium systems (for a comparison with Ref.~\citep{kohei2022}, see \smmref{ons}.).